rsbondi/clightning-go-plugin/remoteRPC/README.md

 will listen on localhost:1234

+`lightningd --plugin=path/to/plugin --remote-cert=PATH/TO/CERT --remote-key=PATH/TO/KEY ...`

+will serve https

 #### Limitation

 uses http passthrough to unix socket, use with `wait...` commands only work within the request timeout